 The Muellersavus bared his second row of teeth, causing the Manaforta and the Rickyprisongates to cower in the corners of their respective caves.
 A 12-foot travel ban had been slapped on the two Tyrumposaurian advisors following their charges of conspiracy and squandering moolah-moolah leaves on very undinosaur-like home renovations in the Milkanhoney Preservation.
-The moolah-moolah had traveled through Spyquest, possibly teeth-marked for the T-Rump from the Putinodon.
+The moolah-moolah had traveled through the Cypress Spygrass, possibly tooth-marked for the T-Rump from the Putinodon.

 With a swish of his wide-ranging tail, the Muellersavus stomped off.
 He was a dinosaur driven by the code of the Continental Drift.
 That is, keeping dinosaurs off it.
 Better the straight and narrow.
 One by one, he would track down other T-Rump advisors, hangers-on and Coffeeboychucks — any and all cagey Kayjeebeeops — in his investigation that had rocked the Trumpassic world.